burakyesilyurt/React-MaterialUI-Project/README.md

 - [Next.js](https://nextjs.org/) - a React framework for building server-side rendered and static websites
 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
 - [Material-UI](https://material-ui.com/) - a UI library based on Google's Material Design guidelines, providing a collection of pre-designed and customizable React components for building visually appealing web interfaces.
+- [MockAPI](https://www.mockapi.io/) - a platform for creating and managing mock APIs for development and testing purposes.

 ## Authors